 Aside from Skylander variants, there are eight Spell Punks in Spyro's Adventure, color-coded one per element, each with different abilities.
 Giants also features fire, ice, and undead versions of Chompies.

 Vaporware: Half of Battlegrounds.
-It has a level select for four worlds - but only two can be played, and as of nearly a year after its release an update to add the other two has not yet materialized.
+It has a level select for four worlds - but only two can be played, and as of nearly a year after its release an update to add the other two had not yet materialized.
 It's been updated and has been completed now, though.

 Verbal Backpedaling: Kaos tries not to be surprised when you defeat his minions in battle or dodge his elemental magic attacks, but it doesn't always work.